Looking for things to do in Amarillo, Texas? I really enjoyed spending a weekend in this fun little city!

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

-Get lost in the maze that is Alley Katz Antique Emporium (2807 SW 6th Ave) as you sift through the vintage toys, kitchenware, signage and sports memorabilia.
+Get lost in the maze that is Alley Katz Antique Emporium (2807 SW 6th Ave) as you sift through the vintage toys, kitchenware, signs and sports memorabilia.

 Or for something more modern, The Roseberry (2816 SW 6th Ave) has a range of luxurious candles, locally made condiments and Native American blankets for sale.